LibertasIoT/libertas-rpi-img/README.md

 1. A Raspberry Pi 2, 3, 4 or 5 board.
 2. A microSD card as main storage.
 A size of 16GB or greater is recommended; 8GB is the minimum.
 3. A [nRF52840 Dongle](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dongle).
 It costs about USD 10.
 4. A USB thumb drive as backup storage. **The Hub must have dual storage backup**.
-Additionally, the thumb drive serves as IoT data storage.
+Additionally, the thumb drive serves as a storage device for IoT data.

 <img src="images/rpi_comp.png" width="480" />

-## Download the szt file and extract
+## Download the ZST file and extract

 Get the zst file for your Raspberry Pi model from the [latest release (https://github.com/LibertasIoT/libertas-rpi-img/releases)](https://github.com/LibertasIoT/libertas-rpi-img/releases) and extract the zst file (Zstd compression).